ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 # Sentiment Analysis
 > Make your robot respond to emotions

-This recipe uses the [Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer/) service to shine TJBot’s LED different colors based on the emotions present in Twitter for a given keyword.
+This recipe uses the [Natural Language Understanding](https://www.ibm.com/cloud/watson-natural-language-understanding) service to shine TJBot’s LED different colors based on the emotions present in Twitter for a given keyword.
 It also uses the [Twitter API](https://dev.twitter.com/overview/api) to fetch tweets.

 ## Hardware
 This recipe requires a TJBot with a Neopixel LED.